opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Set manager network protocols

+The `ManagerNetworkProtocol` resource settings for the external protocol provided by the service.
+For the full schema definition, see the `For the full schema definition, see the `ManagerNetworkProtocol` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To configure the settings for protocols exposed by the service, perform a `PATCH` operation on the `ManagerNetworkProtocol` resource.
 In the request body, specify the new protocol settings.